gelijergensen/PermutationImportance/README.md

 ## Version History

+- 1.2.1.7: Fixed a bug where pandas dataframes were being unshuffled when concatenated
 - 1.2.1.5: Added documentation and examples and ensured compatibility with Python 3.5+
 - 1.2.1.4: Original scores are now also bootstrapped to match the other results